-First, Dr. Han, our experienced acupuncturist in West Hartford / West End area in Connecticut, will ask about your health history.
-Then, he will examine your tongue’s shape, color, and coating, feel your pulse, and possibly perform some additional physical examinations depending on your individual health needs.
+First, Dr. Han, our experienced acupuncturist in West Hartford, CT, will ask about your health history.
+Then, he will feel your pulse, and possibly perform some additional physical examinations depending on your individual health needs.
 Using these unique assessment tools, Dr. Han will be able to recommend a proper treatment plan to address your particular condition.
 To begin the acupuncture treatment, you lay comfortably on a treatment table while precise acupoints are stimulated on various areas of your body.

 Does Acupuncture Hurt?